-How Pandemic-Driven Trends Can Improve Restaurant Operations Going Forward4 min readReading Time: 4 minutes
+How Pandemic-Driven Trends Can Improve Restaurant Operations4 min readReading Time: 4 minutes

-There is no denying how challenging the pandemic has been for restaurants and bars.
+There is no denying that the pandemic has challenging been for restaurants and bars.
 In addition to complete closures and capacity restrictions for what seemed like months on end, the situation has forced these establishments to adapt to a whole new way of doing business.

 As the industry takes stock of the challenges they have faced, it is clear that many of the dining trends and practices that have emerged during the pandemic are here to stay, regardless of the fact that the desire to explore new venues and socialize with friends and family over a good meal will always be there.

 Keep reading to learn about three pandemic-driven trends that can be seen as silver linings for restaurants going forward.

 1. Non-traditional takeout and delivery options are here to stay.